Kyubyong/expressive_tacotron/README.md

 # A TensorFlow Implementation of Expressive Tacotron

 This project aims at implementing the paper, [Towards End-to-End Prosody Transfer for Expressive Speech Synthesis with Tacotron](https://arxiv.org/abs/1803.09047), to verify its concept.
-Most of my baseline codes are based on my previous [Tacotron implementation](https://github.com/Kyubyong/tacotron).
+Most of the baseline codes are based on my previous [Tacotron implementation](https://github.com/Kyubyong/tacotron).

 ## Requirements